corti-acs/KS_TFM_MadridAirQuality/README.md

     │   └── raw           <- The original, immutable data dump.
     │
     ├── docs
-    │   ├──GeneralDocs    <- Generated graphics and figures to be used in reporting │   └──MemoThesis     <- The original, immutable data dump.
+    │   ├──GeneralDocs    <- Other documentation related to the study, to be used for adding extra context to the study │   └──MemoThesis     <- MemoThesis
     │
     │
     ├── models            <- Trained model.
 Due to GIT size limitation this is shared via dropbox